-The following goal, objectives and policies comprise the Conservation Element providing for the conservation, use and protection of the City's natural resources.
-The data collected for this plan element and its analysis, contained in the City's Data and Analysis document, are not part of this plan element, but provide a basis for its formulation.
+The following goals, objectives and policies comprise the Conservation Element providing for the conservation, use and protection of the City's natural resources.
+The data collected for this plan element and its analysis contained in the City's Data and Analysis document, are not part of this plan element but provide a basis for its formulation.

-Conservation uses are defined as activities within land areas designated for the purpose of conserving or protecting natural resources or environmental quality and within this plan includes areas designated for such purposes as flood control, protection of quality or quantity of groundwater or surface water, floodplain management, or protection of vegetative communities or wildlife habitats.
+Conservation uses are defined as activities within land areas designated for the purpose of conserving or protecting natural resources or environmental quality and within this Plan includes areas designated for such purposes as flood control, protection of quality or quantity of ground water or surface water, flood plain management, or protection of vegetative communities or wildlife habitats.

-The Future Land Use Plan map addresses conservation future land use as defined above.
-The conservation future land use category shown on the Future Land Use Plan map identifies public lands which have been designated "conservation" for the purpose of protecting natural resources or environmental quality.
+The Future Land Use Plan Map addresses Conservation Future Land Use as defined above.
+The Conservation Future Land Use category, shown on the Future Land Use Plan Map, identifies lands which have been designated "conservation" for the purpose of protecting natural resources or environmental quality.
 At present, there are no conservation uses within the City.
-Therefore, until such time as there are areas designated for the protection of a natural resource, this category, although listed, will not be shown on the Future Land use Plan map.
+Therefore, until such time as there are areas designated for the protection of a natural resource, this category, although listed, will not be shown on the Future Land Use Plan Map.

-The Future Land Use Plan map series includes the identification of flood prone areas, wetlands, existing and planned waterwells, rivers, bays, lakes, minerals and soils, which are land cover features, but are not land uses.
-Therefore, although these natural resources are identified within the Future Land Use Plan map series, they are not designated on the Future Land Use Plan map as conservation areas.
-However, the constraints on future land uses of these natural resources are addressed in the following goal, objective and policy statements.
+The Future Land Use Plan Map series includes the identification of flood prone areas, wetlands, existing and planned water wells, rivers, bays, lakes, minerals and soils, which are land cover features, but are not land uses.
+Therefore, although these natural resources are identified within the Future Land Use Plan Map series, they are not designated on the Future Land Use Plan Map as "conservation" areas.
+However, the constraints on future land uses of these natural resources are addressed in the following goals, objectives and policy statements.